Auto-Vocabulary Semantic Segmentation: Related Work

-\boldparagraph{Image Captioning with Image-Text Embeddings.} Image Captioning is the task of describing the content of an image using natural language.
-A number of approaches have been proposed for the task, including ones utilizing VLMs.
-Approaches such as CLIP-Cap~\cite{clipcap} and CLIP-S~\cite{clips} utilize CLIP embeddings to guide text generation.
-Other approaches rely on BLIP~\cite{blip}, a VLM in which the task of decoding text from image features was one of the tasks of the pretraining process.
-This enables BLIP to perform image captioning without additional components.
-Furthermore, the text decoder is guided by local patch embeddings in a way that enables local captioning based on a specific area.
-This unique capability, discovered during the development of our method, emerges organically in BLIP despite being trained solely with image-level captions.

 \boldparagraph{Visual Phrase Grounding.} Visual phrase grounding aims to connect different entities mentioned in a caption to corresponding image regions~\cite{rohrbach2016grounding}.
 This task resembles OVS, as it aims to find correspondences between text and image regions.
 However, predicted areas do not have to precisely outline object boundaries and can be overlapping.
 Visual grounding has been approached in a self-guided manner, in which heatmaps of regions of the image are generated from image-level CLIP embeddings, which are then captioned by the BLIP encoder~\cite{shaharabany2022looking}.
 One disadvantage of this approach is that the region determined by CLIP can indicate multiple objects at once, hence multiple objects are captioned for that region, preventing pixel-level class-specific predictions.
-In our work, BLIP is used both as an encoder and decoder, which enables for category-specific regions and captioning.
+In our work, BLIP serves both as encoder and decoder, enabling category-specific regions and captioning.